jimcortez/ai-shader-tool/documents/PYTHON_API.md

 # VVISF Python API Documentation

+> For build, troubleshooting, and AI/developer notes, see [ai-coding-documentation.md](ai-coding-documentation.md).

 This document provides comprehensive documentation for the VVISF Python bindings and the high-level ShaderRenderer API, which allow you to render ISF (Interactive Shader Format) shaders directly from Python.

 ## Table of Contents